Hampshire Constabulary to cut 535 posts

 The projection of 535 job losses constitutes 9.65% of the constabulary's workforce.

 It aims to make the required cuts by not replacing people as they leave the organisation, but has not confirmed how many of these will be officers, and how many staff.

 Mr Marsh said the savings had been "extremely tough for one of the lowest cost forces in Britain".

 He added: "With fewer people, we cannot just keep piling the pressure onto a stretched front line.

 "That is why we have fundamentally reviewed what we do, how we do it and what we should not be doing when there is no risk to the public or others are better placed to help.

-"We have no choice but to plan for fewer officers and staff, but unlike some other areas of the country, neighbourhood policing will be prioritised with dedicated resource."'Cut to the bone'
+"We have no choice but to plan for fewer officers and staff, but unlike some other areas of the country, neighbourhood policing will be prioritised with dedicated resource."